Last Updated: September 22, 2019 (overhaul)

 Interest Level.
 Members should have an inherent continuing interest in the history of the Corca Laidhe region (roughly the south part of Munster, the southernmost province of Ireland), otherwise they may lose interest and leave the project.

 Research Experience.
 You are NOT necessarily expected to know exactly where your earliest known paternal line ancestor came from in the British Isles.
 However, you are expected to be experienced with genealogy record sources and to have researched your paternal line, even if only back two or three generations.
-If your research is "stuck" in the Americas, or Australia, or elsewhere in the British Isles diaspora, and you have not been able to progress further back to a British Isles origin, that's okay.
+If your research is "stuck" in the Americas, or Australia, or elsewhere, that's okay.
 We anticipate that you'll keep working on your research.
 The requirement is that your account documents what you DO know.

 Y DNA Testing.
-A Y DNA STR test of 37 markers or more is required upon enrollment.
-The project wants men interested in and committed to more extensive Y testing and are willing to take Big Y, the SNP discovery test, given the optimal financial circumstances.
+A Y DNA STR test of 37 markers or more is required upon enrollment, and some experience in reading, interpreting and handling your results.
 See details below.

 Paternal Ancestor Origins.
 Your earliest known paternal line ancestor must be documented in your account.
-A name, approximate year of birth, and location should be provided.
-Country of Origin and geographic coordinates must be set.
+A name, approximate year of birth, and location should be provided, including Country of Origin and geographic coordinates.

 As you learn more about your earliest known paternal ancestor your data should be updated accordingly.
 See details below.